avna1/Foodies-/README.md

    - To design a system able to accommodate enough amount of orders at a time.

-   - To develop a system that will surely provide informative recipes that users can make
+   - To develop a system that will surely provide informative recipes that users can make.
+   - To develop a system to communicate with customers easily and conveniently.
+   - To design a system that will present photo and video galleries of the restaurant and its services to attract more customers.

 ##  FEATURES AND FUNCTIONALITIES